The Sciences Behind CIRCLES

 Partners: University of Bologna (IT), Norwegian Veterinary Institute (NO), Technical University of Denmark (DK), Institut National de la Recherche Agronomique (FR), Fciencias.ID – University of Lisboa (PT)

-1. Objectives
+- Objectives

-WP9 will answer the following specific questions:
+WP9 addressed the following specific questions:

-• Can we design and formulate Smart Microbiomes Modulators (SMMs) to be implemented into concrete microbiome applications to improve food chain performances in terms of productivity, quality, safety and sustainability?
+- Can we design and formulate Smart Microbiomes Modulators (SMMs) to be implemented into concrete microbiome applications to improve food chain performances in terms of productivity, quality, safety and sustainability?

-• How can we best exploit the project results?
+- How can we best exploit the project results?

-1. Methodology
+- Methodology

-The methodology followed in WP9 will design and formulate SMMs that will be implemented into microbiomes-tailored circular actions (WPs 3-7).
+The methodology followed in WP9 was to design and formulate SMMs that will be implemented into microbiomes-tailored circular actions (WPs 3-7).
 SMMs will hit different microbiomes across all food chain actors, from the plant/animal microbiome to the food microbiome, as well as food chain environmental microbiomes controlling soil, wastewaters and sediments.

-1. Deliverables
+- Deliverables

 D9.1: Report on SMMs targeting plant microbiomes (M40)